-There is no globally accepted limit for which a hydroelectric plant is defined as mini-hydraulic.
-According to the ESHA (European Association of Small Hydroelectric Power Plants), this limit is considered equal to 10 MW of installed power.
+There is no globally accepted limit for which a hydroelectric plant is defined as mini hydro.
+According to ESHA (European Association of Small Hydroelectric Power Plants), this limit is considered equal to 10 MW of installed power.

-- Limited investments: the construction of a system of this type generally takes place in running waters that do not require the construction of particularly expensive works (such as large dams).
-This allows a quick return on investment.
+- Limited investments: The construction of such a system generally takes place in running waters that do not require the construction of particularly expensive works (such as large dams).
+This allows for a quick return on investment.